 A lawyer’s contingency fee might also be higher if they work on your case at a higher stage:

-- However, if your case progresses and you reach a settlement after filing a lawsuit, a lawyer may charge a higher fee, closer to 40%.
+- For example, if your case progresses and you reach a settlement after filing a lawsuit, a lawyer may charge a higher fee, closer to 40%.

 - In some cases, the contingency fee might be slightly higher if your case goes all the way to trial.